injekt666/nim-scambaiting-tools/README.md

 # Fonts

-- `fonts/Cansalos.otf` harmless normal font but with the letters changed.
+- `fonts/Cansalos.otf` harmless normal font but with the letters changed, wont break text but you cant read it.
-- `fonts/Cansalos.ttf` harmless normal font but with the letters changed.
+- `fonts/Cansalos.ttf` harmless normal font but with the letters changed, wont break text but you cant read it.

 <!--